CenterForOpenScience/SHARE/README.md

 * **description** - an abstract or general description of the resource
 * **tags** - a list of tags or keywords identified in the resource itself
 * **source** - a string identifying where the resource came from
-* **timestamp** - string indicating when the article was accessed by scrAPI.
-YYYY-MM-DD h:m:s
+* **timestamp** - string indicating when the article was accessed by scrAPI using the format YYYY-MM-DD h:m:s
+* **date_created** - string indicating when the article was first created or published using the format YYYY-MM-DD
 * **title**- string representing title of the article or study